-- ☐ Bibles (Recommendation: offer students the option to insert tabs in their Bibles to facilitate their search for the books of the Bible.) - ☐ large paper-rolls of newsprint, butcher or brown paper, or poster board - ☐ regular-sized paper - ☐ pencils, pens, markers, crayons, colored pencils - ☐ scissors, glue/glue sticks - other art/craft supplies available to you (glitter sticks, craft sticks, pompoms, etc.) - ☐ other supplies listed in weekly program notes ourbeliefs
+- Bibles (Offer students the option to insert tabs in their Bibles.
+For some students with special needs the tabs may be particularly helpful in finding the books of the Bible). - large paper-rolls of newsprint, butcher or brown paper/poster board - □ regular-sized paper - pencils, pens, markers, crayons, colored pencils - □ scissors, glue/glue sticks - □ modeling clay/play-dough - glitter sticks, pom-poms, and other supplies listed in weekly program notes - cards/welcome packages for visitors ourbeliefs